nguyendanny91/SQLbamazon/README.md

 ## Capabilities
 * The application has the following capabilities:
     1. Customer
-        ⋅⋅⋅ Able to search through catalogue of items and make purchases that will deplete the quantity ⋅⋅* Logic to invalidate if quantity purchase > quantity available
+        1. Able to search through catalogue of items and make purchases that will deplete the quantity
+        2. Logic to invalidate if quantity purchase > quantity available
     2. Manager
-        a.
-View items
+        1. View items
-        b.
-View low inventory (quantity < 5)
+        2. View low inventory (quantity < 5)
-        c.
-Add inventory quantities
+        3. Add inventory quantities
-        d.
-Add new products
+        4. Add new products

     3. Supervisor
-        a.
-View product sales per department (uses CLI table to display data)
+        1. View product sales per department (uses CLI table to display data)
-        b.
-Create new departments
+        2. Create new departments

 ## Components